old-storyai/fsharp-definitions/README.md

 $ cargo +nightly install wasm-bindgen-cli
 ```

-or use wasm-pack (the typescript library will be in `pkg/mywasm.d.ts`).
+or use wasm-pack (the fsharp library will be in `pkg/mywasm.d.ts`).

 ```sh
 $ curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh